przedmiot/phpstorm-rsync-sh/README.md

        * Optional: check "Open console for tool output" and its both children-values if you want to see what is happening during rsyncing.

          ![screenshot](https://github.com/przedmiot/phpstorm-rsync-sh/blob/main/screenshots/new_external_tool.png)

-    1. Add a keybord shortcut
+    1. Add a keybord shortcut - optional

 1. Linux
    Skip Cygwin installation and follow other points for Windows.